DFE-Digital/sts-plan-technology-for-your-school/tests/Dfe.PlanTech.Web.E2ETests/cypress/e2e/dynamic-page-validator-readme.md

 ## Instructions

 1. Extract Contentful content using CLI
-2. Rename file to `contentful.mjs`, and make the JSON an object called Contentful.
+2. Rename file to `contentful.js`, and make the JSON an object called Contentful.
 E.g. `const contentful = { ...
 JSON}`;
 3. Export that object
-4. Place the `contentful.mjs` in the same folder as `dynamic-page-validator.cy.js`
+4. Place the `contentful.js` in the same folder as `dynamic-page-validator.cy.js`
 5. Remove the `skip` command on line 14.